June 21, 2018

 KB: My brain is purely creative, and I’m in my lane now.
 Ya get me.
 Doing my bit.
 And Eddie does his bit in understanding where we’re going, and not just filtering – we make a joke that you’ve got to filter my ideas into reality – it’s not just the filtering.

 T: He’s the skipper!

-KB: It’s like the expectation management of what’s available, what’s reality and being able to actually steer it so we can have a platform and a voice without being cheesy or contrived or caught up.
+KB: It’s like the expectation management of what’s available, what’s realistic, and being able to actually steer it, so we can have a platform and a voice without being cheesy or contrived or caught-up.

 That bit before you put the paint on the page when you’re going ‘hmmmmmsasgrrmmmhh’ That’s when the mind is the most ‘whirrrrrrrrr’.

 How important is it that the creativity has some kind of structure, or is associated with a coherent brand?

 W: Well, we do need some level of organisation.
 And, because of the fact that the internet is so accessible now, kids as young as 12 are on their own brand.
 For our personal brand, we need to present ourselves well, and you need to have good creative content in order to capture the audience, and to deliver the message that you want.
 It still has to be properly considered.

 T: To add to this, language constructs our understanding of everything.
 Without language, without words, we wouldn’t have an idea of how to describe a feeling, a culture.
 These words that Gilles coming up with are the way that people understand each other.
 And, the way a group of people in this community in London understand each other is now spreading to other towns, other countries – we use these words to understand and communicate.

 E: You just touched on the full spectrum.